Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 ## Notice

-We currently run Diaspora with the [thin](http://code.macournoyer.com/thin/) as our webserver, behind [nginx](http://wiki.nginx.org/Main).
+We currently run Diaspora with the "[thin](http://code.macournoyer.com/thin/)" software package as our webserver, behind [nginx](http://wiki.nginx.org/Main).
 Diaspora uses an asynchronous [EventMachine](http://rubyeventmachine.com/) queue inside the appserver to send messages between seeds.
 If you use mod_rails, mongrel, or another